ezhulenev/ezhulenev.github.io/source/_posts/2015-12-07-spark-in-production-large-scale-machine-learning.md

 case class TrainedAndEvaluatedModel(...)
 {% endcoderay %}

+Input would be definition of campaign that needs to be optimized, and output would be model that was trained and evaluated or error if something went wrong.

 Each of modeling steps described earlier can be encoded as `scalaz.stream.Channel` transformations:

 {% coderay lang:groovy %}